MICHELLE ALEXANDER

 OLA FALETI

-Ola Faleti is a Chicago-bred writer of poetry, fiction, nonfiction, and all genres in between.
-As a daughter of Yoruba immigrants, Ola grew up in the (then) ethnically diverse enclave of Uptown.
-Her work has been featured in Chicago Reader, Hypertext Magazine, Interim Poetics, Jet Fuel Review and elsewhere.
+Ola Faleti is an artist and arts educator raised & based in Chicago.
+Her writing has appeared in Pearl Press, TriQuarterly, The Chicago Reader, Interim, Jet Fuel Review, and elsewhere.
 The curriculum for Ola’s workshop with 826CHI, “Poets in Revolt!” was distributed nationally and birthed an anthology of youth writing.
-Currently, she’s the nonfiction editor at Vagabond City Lit.
-Ola is also working on her first poetry collection.
 Her favorite number is nine, and she believes there’s no such thing as too many flowers.
+Keep up with her at www.olafaleti.com.

 CHASITY GUNN

-Chasity Gunn is a 2021 Academy of American Poet Laureate Fellows.
-She served as the inaugural Poet Laureate for the city of Elgin from 2019-2021.
-In 2021, she attended the Anaphora Arts Writing Residency.
-Gunn is the author of How to Create World.
-Her work has been published in Bitterzoet Magazine, BRAVO, and Electric Moon.
-She received a Cultural Arts Commission from the city of Elgin and a Teach for Justice grant from Teachers Pay Teachers.
+Chasity Gunn is a 2023 Watering Hole alumna, a 2022 Wild Seeds Fellow, and a 2021 Academy of American Poet Laureate Fellow.
+She serves as a Poetry Teaching Resident with Prison+Neighborhood Arts Project.
+Gunn is also a Poet-in-Residence with the Chicago Poetry Center.
+She is the Poet Laureate Emeritus of Elgin, IL.
+Gunn is an alumna of Voices of Our Nations Art Foundation and the Anaphora Arts Writing Residency.
+She is the author of How to Create World.
+Her work has been published in Bitterzoet Magazine, BRAVO and Electric Moon.
 Her spoken word has been featured in the Bedlam Theatre’s 10X10 Fest and the Elgin Fringe Festival.
 She is an English professor at Elgin Community College.

 MAYA ODIM